top of page

 THE FUTURE OF TENDON AND LIGAMENT INJURY REPAIR IS HERE

-PAX Therapeutics is a preclinical-stage gene delivery company relentlessly focused on bringing gene delivery out of the lab and into the clinical settings for patients with tendon and ligament injury.
+PAX Therapeutics is relentlessly focused on optimizing healing of tendon and ligament injuries by bringing gene delivery out of the lab and into the clinical settings for patients to enable them use their joints more quickly and with better outcomes.

-Our initial product candidate, PAX-001, is our proprietary gene therapy currently in development for the treatment of flexor tendon injuries of the hand.
+Our initial product candidate, PAX-001, is our proprietary gene delivery currently in development for the treatment of flexor tendon injuries of the hand.
+We have completed pre-clinical testing and are preparing to enter a human clinical trial of PAX-001.

 Anchor 1